Karan Johar: Initial work, debut and breakthrough (1995–2001)

-Johar's next directorial venture was the ensemble family drama Kabhi Khushi Kabhie Gham...
-(2001).
+Johar achieved his breakthrough with the ensemble family drama Kabhi Khushi Kabhie Gham (2001).
 The film starred Amitabh Bachchan as an egotistical rich industrialist, Jaya Bachchan as his compassionate wife, and Shah Rukh Khan and Hrithik Roshan as their two sons.
 It also featured Kajol and Kareena Kapoor as sisters from a lower-class family who become the love interests of Khan and Roshan respectively.
-The film became Johar's second major blockbuster at the box office and received positive reviews from critics.
+The film emerged as Johar's second consecutive major blockbuster at the box-office and received positive reviews from critics.
 Critic Taran Adarsh commented that Johar "confirms the fact that he is the brightest in film firmament.
 The premise [of the film] is simple, but it is the storytelling that deserves the highest marks."
+Kabhi Khushi Kabhie Gham earned him his second nomination for the Filmfare Award for Best Director.